 When Tom and I got our first glimpse of Bahía Concepción we immediately decided we would be staying for a while.
-That was 3 weeks ago, and we are still here.
+We ended up spending nearly two months at this incredible Mexico destination.

 Bahía Concepción is a bay off of the Sea of Cortez on the East side of the Baja Peninsula.
 It is lined with 50 miles of beaches, studded with small islands, and loaded with wildlife.
 Dolphins, whale sharks, sting rays, and a variety of sea birds are all commonly seen in the bay, often from the shore.